 - York … Durham, Norhault, Chelmsford and Londinium

-Some information about the various duchies and baronies can be found on this website but ultimately there are no hard and fast rules about where a particular type or style of group should come from.
+Some information about the various duchies can be found on this website but ultimately there are no hard and fast rules about where a particular type or style of group should come from.
 If you later decide that your group is at odds with the local baron, or if one of your number is offered a barony in a neighbouring duchy, then there’s nothing to prevent you from relocating at any time.